Inspector: United Kingdom

 Within the British police, inspector is the second supervisory rank.
 It is senior to that of sergeant, and junior to that of chief inspector.
 The rank is mostly operational, meaning that inspectors are directly concerned with day-to-day policing.
 Uniformed inspectors are often responsible for supervising a duty shift made up of constables and sergeants, or act in specialist roles such as supervising road traffic policing.

 The rank of inspector has existed since the foundation of the Metropolitan Police, formed in 1829, when it was used to designate the rank immediately below that of superintendent, and many Commonwealth police forces also use the term.

-Plainclothes detective inspectors are equal in rank to their uniformed counterparts, the prefix "detective" identifying them as having been trained in criminal investigation and being part of or attached to their force's Criminal Investigation Department (CID).
+Plainclothes detective inspectors (DI) are equal in rank to their uniformed counterparts, the prefix "detective" identifying them as having been trained in criminal investigation and being part of or attached to their force's Criminal Investigation Department (CID).

 The epaulettes of uniformed inspectors, unlike those of constables and sergeants, do not show a divisional or personal identification number.
 Instead they feature Order of the Bath stars, informally known as "pips", being the same insignia as those of a lieutenant in the British Army.